 Product management is, indeed, a crucial process that dictates the profitability of a product.
 As discussed above, the role of product managers is the driving force behind the successful completion of a product lifecycle.
 From conducting market research, identifying potential products, and determining specifications, pricing, and strategies, a product manager wears many hats.

 In a way, a product manager directs the company on a competitive path in the future.
-If you’re eager to learn about Product Management and interested to become a great product manager, you need to demonstrate qualities of leadership, check out the Product Management Certification Program for it is you who’ll guide your team towards the path of success
+If you’re eager to learn about Product Management and interested to become a great product manager, you need to demonstrate qualities of leadership, check out the Post Graduate Certificate in Product Management for it is you who’ll guide your team towards the path of success

 How much money do product managers make?